swarmcity/SwarmCityConcept/README.md

 Even though Brenda agreed to the deal, she never shows up.
 Tom wonders where she is so he sends her a chat message in their shared deal.

-Brenda replies ("Damn, it's just too far for me, Dick!"), which of course makes Tom seriously pissed off.
+Brenda replies ("Damn, it's just too far for me, Tom!"), which of course makes Tom seriously pissed off.
 He's resorted to his last option: initiating conflict resolution.
 Will Tom get his satisfaction?

 #### New epics in this episode:
 - [ ] As a user, I can chat so I can communicate about the deal.